Yuri Dojc: North Is Freedom (2016-ongoing)

 North Is Freedom is a photographic essay that includes portraits of descendants of slaves who escaped to Canada from the United States before the American Civil War using the Underground Railroad.

 Dojc began photographing descendants in Toronto before traveling over southern Ontario, including Windsor and Amhersburg, and expanding the project further to include Halifax and Owen Sound.
 Dojc was able to photograph over 50 people, enough to qualify North Is Freedom for an exhibition.

-North Is Freedom's first exhibition was held in 2016 at the Canadian Embassy in Washington D.C. under sponsorship of TD Bank, Epson Canada, as well as the Government of Canada.
+North Is Freedom's first exhibition was held in 2016 at the Canadian Embassy in Washington D.C. with sponsorship of TD Bank, Epson Canada, as well as the Government of Canada.
 The show remained there before moving to the American Embassy in Ottawa, ON and then the Grey Roots Museum in 2017.
 Dojc was also invited to Uncle Tom's Cabin site in Dresden, ON to lecture on the project.